An unconventional start on an accounting career path

 From freezing works to master's degree

 Stephen studied accounting and finance part time while still at the freezing works.
 Because he had spent time in the freezing works office, he already had a practical understanding of the courses he was taking.
-Stephen was determined to break into the finance field, and luckily, he had more than enough enthusiasm.
+Stephen was determined to break into the finance industry, and luckily, he had more than enough enthusiasm.

 When Stephen graduated, he received a college scholarship that secured his first accounting job.
 He moved half way up the country to Auckland to work for Audit NZ.
 He worked full time as a public sector auditor, but this wasn’t enough.
 Stephen was still hungry to develop his knowledge and advance his accounting career path.